 Can you put them into the plural form?

-Again, just write them down and continue reading, because the answer will come at the end.
+Again, just write them down in the comment section below and continue reading, because the answer will come at the end.

 Alright, folks!
 If you made it till here, I want to congratulate you!
 You have just learnt something new about the amazing European Portuguese language and I am proud of you!
 Keep going and exploring around to know more!